-The Australian TV series Spellbinder is partly set in an alternate, rustic universe where a reasonably-sized pre-industrial society exists in the midst of an incalculably-large wasteland.
+Spellbinder: The show is partly set in an alternate, rustic universe where a reasonably-sized pre-industrial society exists in the midst of an incalculably-large wasteland.
 It's eventually determined that the Wasteland was created by the Darkness, a nuclear winter created by the Spellbinders' failed attempt at increasing power.
 As a result, though the Spellbinders have electromagnetic capability in the "Power Stones", they've forgotten how it works, and only really know how to use the stones to power the flying ships and powersuits.

 A later season involves traveling to parallel worlds.
 Several of these have experienced world-changing catastrophes.
 One takes place after a devastating Robot War, after which humans spend much of their time seeking out and destroying any form of "tech".
 Another one is cozier but takes place in the aftermath of a deadly plague that wiped out much of humanity.
 The survivors live only because of a cure that made them immortal but also sterile (i.e. no more new humans).

 In the Original series episode "Let that Be your Last Battlefield", two dual-toned aliens hijack the Enterprise and force it to take them to their home planet Cheron.
 When they get there, they discover that a civil war over which sides of the body were what color has wiped out the entire planet's population.
 In the original version, the planet was shown to be dark mesh of shades of grey, whereas in the remastered episode, lights can be seen on the surface.
 The Scenery Gorn that passes through the alien's heads suggests that those lights could very well be fires that are still burning, even though the war is long over.

 More than one episode involved the Enterprise or Voyager discovering a planet or civilization in this trope.